GetSure

 Detailed investigation performed by state and federal authorities on funeral homes and pre-payment providers has cast light on alarming violations of trust.

 That’s because most of these plans don’t have a lot of regulatory oversight, allowing funeral homes to exploit the loopholes and embezzle your funds.
-Shockingly, some funeral homes even go out of business even before the need for your last arrangements arises.
+Shockingly, some funeral homes go out of business before the need for your last arrangements arises.

 What Coverage Do You Get With a Prepaid Funeral Plan?